manas-katual/nixos-config/README.md

 ## Note:

-> ⚠️Hyprland is the only fully configured desktop environment.
+> ⚠️ Hyprland is the only fully configured desktop environment.
 If you want to
 > use a different DE/WM, you’ll need to set it up manually.

 ---